askari0102/Learning/Kubernetes/README.md

 - **kube-proxy in iptables mode** (historic default): DNAT rules per Service/endpoint.
 O(n) rule churn as endpoints change; fine for small clusters, painful at thousands of Services.
 Uses **random** selection per connection.
 - **kube-proxy in IPVS mode**: hash-table based, better scaling, more algorithms available (rr, lc, sh, mh).
 - **eBPF (Cilium, kube-proxy replacement)**: service lookup in eBPF maps at the socket layer.
-Fastest, and it avoids the DNAT and conntrack overhead of the iptables path; also enables per-request visibility (Hubble) and socket-level load balancing.
+Fastest, and it avoids iptables DNAT and iptables-conntrack overhead (BPF conntrack still applies) of the iptables path; also enables per-request visibility (Hubble) and socket-level load balancing.
 Be precise about what socket LB skips: it bypasses the **Service-VIP translation hop** by choosing the backend inside the socket at `connect()` time, so no iptables or conntrack entry is created — but the packets still traverse the network stack and the pod network to reach the chosen backend.
 It does not make pod-to-pod traffic bypass the stack, and plain pod-to-pod traffic that never targets a Service VIP is not involved at all.

 **Algorithms available at L4 depend entirely on which datapath you are running**, and the differences are large enough to invalidate advice you may have read elsewhere: